dustinpfister/blog_posts/_posts/js-string-match.md

 layout: post
 categories: js
 id: 412
-updated: 2019-04-10 19:54:38
+updated: 2020-06-18 09:54:21
-version: 1.15
+version: 1.16
 ---

-The [String Match](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) method in javaScript can be used in combination with a regular expression to find detailed information about the first pattern match in a string, or an array of results depending on the group flag of the regular expression used.
-It is a great method that come sin handy, but it might not always be the best option when it comes to pattern matching tasks with javaScript and regular expressions.
-Never the less this will be a quick post on the String.match method in javaScript, with some examples.
+The [String Match](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) prototype method in javaScript can be used in combination with a regular expression to find detailed information about the first pattern match in a string.
+In addition an flag can be used when creating an regular expression to get an array of matches for a given text pattern in the form of a regular expression.

+So this js string match method is a great method that comes in handy, but it might not always be the best option when it comes to pattern matching tasks with javaScript and regular expressions.
+There is another option that might be a better choice when it comes to preforming a replacement task, but this post will focus more so on just matching.
+So then this post will be a quick outline on the String.match method in javaScript, with at least a few examples that should help with gaining greater knowledge of the use of this method.

 <!-- more -->